Varssos/sw-notes/docs/source/cpp/thread.rst

 1. std::try_lock() tries to lock all the lockable objects passed in it one by one in given order
 2. On success this funciton returns -1  otherwise it will return 0-based mutex index number which it could not lock
-3. Of ot fails to lock ant of the mutex then it will release all the mutex it locked before
+3. If it fails to lock and if the mutex then it will release all the mutex it locked before
-4. If a call to try_lock results in an exception, unlock is called for ant locked objects before rethrowing
+4. If a call to try_lock results in an exception, unlock is called for and locked objects before rethrowing

 std::timed_mutex
 ~~~~~~~~~~~~~~~~